Protecting Airspace over Northern Finland and Entire Nation

 Lapland Air Command provides round-the-clock surveillance and air policing of Finland's airspace and its adjacent areas.

-With Colonel Mikko Kauppala at the helm, the air command employs around 430 persons consisting of 350 uniformed service members and around 80 non-uniformed personnel.
-Lapland Air Command's main operating base is at Rovaniemi, but facilities and personnel are also located across the provinces of Lapland, Northern Ostrobothnia, and Kainuu.
+With Colonel Antti Koskela at the helm, the air command employs around 430 persons consisting of 350 uniformed service members and around 80 non-uniformed personnel.
+Lapland Air Command's main operating base is at Rovaniemi, but facilities and personnel are also located across the provinces of Lapland and Northern Ostrobothnia.

 Top-Notch Equipment Supported by Consummate Skills